Sector: Residential - Private

 Section of Proposal

-bpArchitecture were appointed by our client to carefully design an extension to an existing property to provide a Granny Annexe with internal alterations for our clients parents and a separate replacement annexe to provide two bedrooms for their children both with special needs.
-The scheme involved extending in three directions, both sides and backwards, replacing two poorly constructed older extensions.
-We also took the roof off and raised the eaves level so that it was adjacent with the adjacent property and provided two bedrooms and bathroom in the roofspace, to provide a bedroom for the Couple and their daughter.
+bpArchitecture were appointed by our client to carefully design an extension to an existing property to provide a Granny Annexe with internal alterations for our clients parents, a separate replacement annexe to provide two bedrooms for their children both with disability and special needs, and to completely replan the exisitng dwelling.

 Design Solution